-- A. Probate Examiners have authority to take certain hearings off-calendar, if uncontested.
+A. Probate Examiners have authority to take certain hearings off-calendar, if uncontested.
 A written request to take a matter off-calendar must be filed four court days prior to the hearing, with the exception of Ex Parte Petitions, which can be taken off-calendar up to the day of the hearing, by contacting the Examiner.
 For all matters, counsel or the self-represented litigant seeking to have the matter taken off calendar, must inform all parties entitled to notice that the matter has been taken off-calendar so as to avoid unnecessary appearances, inconvenience and expense.
-Matters the Probate Examiner cannot take off- calendar, whether uncontested or not, are set forth in subsection 1. - 1.
-Matters Examiners CANNOT Take Off-Calendar: - a.
-Any petition where a Citation or Summons has been issued; - b.
-Any petition that may be contested due to the nature of the relief sought (e.g. Petition for Removal of Trustee); - c.
-Any matter specially set by the court (e.g. MSC, CMC, TRC & Trial); - d.
-Any petition where the court has appointed an Attorney or Guardian ad Litem; - e.
-Status Report (May be taken off-calendar if an Accounting or Waiver of Accounting is filed); - f.
-Accounting/Waiver of Accounting; - g.
-Petition for Appointment of Guardian; - h.
-Petition for Appointment of Conservator; - i.
-Order to Show Cause; - j.
-Motion; - k.
-Review Hearing (May be taken off-calendar, if required document filed); - 1.
-Any other petition the court determines may adversely affect involved parties, if taken off calendar. - B. A petition that has been taken off-calendar may be reset for hearing only upon the written, signed and verified request of the petitioner filed with the court no later than three months from the hearing date previously taken off calendar.
+Matters the Probate Examiner cannot take off- calendar, whether uncontested or not, are set forth in subsection 1.

+- Matters Examiners CANNOT Take Off-Calendar: a. - Any petition where a Citation or Summons has been issued;

+Any petition that may be contested due to the nature of the relief sought (e.g. b.

+Petition for Removal of Trustee):

+- Any matter specially set by the court (e.g. MSC, CMC, TRC & Trial); c. - Any petition where the court has appointed an Attorney or Guardian ad Litem; d. - Status Report (May be taken off-calendar if an Accounting or Waiver of e.

+Accounting is filed);

+- f.
+Accounting/Waiver of Accounting;

+- Petition for Appointment of Guardian; g.

+- Petition for Appointment of Conservator; h.

+- Order to Show Cause; i.

+j.
+Motion;

+k.
+Review Hearing (May be taken off-calendar, if required document filed);

+Any other petition the court determines may adversely affect involved parties, if taken off calendar.

+B. A petition that has been taken off-calendar may be reset for hearing only upon the written, signed and verified request of the petitioner filed with the court no later than three months90 days from the hearing date previously taken off calendar.
 Unless otherwise ordered by the court, the verified request must demonstrate that all defects, with the exception of notice, have been cured.
 In the absence of such a timely request, the matter will be deemed dismissed without prejudice.
 Proof of proper notice of the new hearing date must be provided in accordance with applicable provisions of law.
 (Adopted 1/1/1990; Rev. 1/1/2000; Renum.
 7/1/2001; Rev. 7/1/2002; Rev. 1/1/2005; Renum.
-1/1/2006; Rev. 1/1/2009; Rev. 1/1/2013; Rev. 1/1/2020; Rev. 1/1/2021; Rev. 1/1/2024)
+1/1/2006; Rev. 1/1/2009; Rev. 1/1/2013; Rev. 1/1/2020; Rev. 1/1/2021; Rev. 1/1/2024; Rev. 1/1/2026)